-KRISTY: I took my son to get his hair cut one time, and there was a flyer on the counter advertising, “Mini Sessions, All Images, 20 Minutes, $80.”
+KRISTY: I recently saw a flyer advertising, Mini Sessions, All Images, 20 Minutes, $80.
 My first thought was, “That photographer’s rates are going to kill me!”

 But here’s the thing: this photographer was NOT in the same market as me.

-I want to help move the photo industry forward.
-My goal is for you to be able to do what you love with people who value your work, and still be present for the most important things in your life.
+“I want to help move the photo industry forward.
+My goal is for you to be able to do what you love with people who value your work, and still be present for the most important things in your life.”

 SP: Okay, we get it.
 If you’re not charging enough, you can’t sustain your business.
 But how does a photographer get from the “learning-and-growing” stage to the “sustainable business” stage?

 But let’s talk about how we move from spinning our wheels to running a successful small business because that is the goal.
 Taking a passion and turning it into a career is the goal.

 First of all, from your client’s perspective, a mini session has to have value.
 So let’s say your regular session fee is $200/hour, and you charge $65 per digital download.

-They’re getting 1/3 of the time of a full session (valued at $66.67), plus 15 digital images (valued at $975), making the retail value of a mini session $1042.
+They’re getting 1/3 of the time of a full session (valued at $66.67), plus 15 digital images (valued at $975), making the retail value of a mini session $1042!